CodinGame/codingame-sdk-doc/README_SOLO.md

 ## Several questions

-Just as a Multiplayer game, a **Solo** game can have several questions (these are called *leagues* in a Multiplayer game).
-A question is generally used to **change one of your game's rules**.
+Just like a Multiplayer game, a **Solo** game can have several questions (these are called *leagues* in a Multiplayer game).
+Having multiple questions can help segment your game into parts of rising difficulty.

-In order to create several questions, you must create sub directories named `level<number>` where the `<number>` will be used to order your questions.
+In order to create several questions, you must create sub directories named `level<number>` where the `<number>` will be used to display your questions in the right order.
 These directories can contain the same kind of files as your `config` directory, such as a statement, test cases, etc.

 Note that you **do not need** to have copies of your files in these sub directories if they are common to all the questions.
 You can, for instance, have one `config.ini` file in your `config` directory that will be inherited by all the questions.
-Also, take in consideration that **Optimization** games do **not** support this feature.
+However, take in consideration that **Optimization** games do **not** support this feature.

 ## End of the game